 While a bike pump might seem like a straightforward purchase, the reality that every cyclist has different needs and expectations.
 To help you make this decision easy, we’ve prepared three simple questions you can ask yourself to find out what model best suits your needs.

-Question 1: How often will I be using this pump?
+Question 1: How often will I be using this mountain bike pump?

 The first and most important step is to understand what you need in a bike pump.
 Are you a novice rider who needs an uncomplicated product for the occasional air fill?
 Or do you fall further up the spectrum as an expert rider who needs a reliable, multi-functional pump you can take with you and use on a regular basis?
 If this isn’t something you’ll be using all the time, you can opt for a simple and affordable model.
 But if it’s something you use all the time, spending a little more might be a good idea.